Darkomen78/automation/README.md

 automation
 ==========

-Scripts, LaunchAgents, Automator, Packages, DeployStudio Presets and other stuff for OSX Administrator
+Scripts, LaunchAgents, Automator, Packages and other stuff for macadmins